 What if the returning son, in the parable of the prodigal, continued to live a drunkard’s life after he came to his father.
 Would the father be pleased to live with his son’s dissolute behavior?

-How does God put His eternal moral law in out mind and heart?
+How does God put His eternal moral law in our minds and hearts?
 By forming Christ in us.
 Christ Himself is the eternal moral law of God.
 As Christ is formed in us, righteousness, holiness, and obedience to God are formed in us.
 This is the new covenant.
-The new covenant is not the so-called "four steps of salvation," which do not prepare people to live in Heaven or upon the earth.
-People created the "four steps of salvation."
+The new covenant is not the so-called “four steps of salvation,” which do not prepare people to live in Heaven or upon the earth.
+People created the “four steps of salvation.”
 God created the new covenant.

 I realize that the new covenant is directed toward Israel.
 But every true Christian, Jewish or Gentile, is Israel.
 We all are the one Seed of Abraham through the Lord Jesus Christ.
 There is no other covenant of salvation.